joyhuan/DebugLog/README.md

 # Debug-Log

+> Debugging
+> 1. Being the detective in a crime movie where you are also the murderer.

 Scarlet error messages used to be my headache.
 By irony of life (kind of), this becomes my daily job haha.
 Not like school, I cannot easily quit this time; so I calm down, look for hints, search for related past fixes, and think.

 After a while, I became much more comfortable with debugging and began to enjoy this thief-chasing kind of game.
 I try to trap the bugs in my breakpoints; if I get lost of its trace, I would set harder checkpoints.